viralogic/PdfBuilder/docs/index.md

     Install-Package PdfBuilder -Version 1.0.1-alpha

+## Documentation

+API Documentation can be viewed [here](api/intro.html).
+There are some very small code examples in the API documentation.
+Further examples are planned.

 ## Contributing

 The easiest way to contribute is to send me a message on GitHub telling me what useful feature would make PDF generation easier for you.
 If you have the time or inclination, please fork and send me a PR with your new feature.